 Consumer Medicine Information (CMI) summary

 The full CMI on the next page has more details.
-If you are worried about using this medicine, speak to your doctor or pharmacist.
+If you are worried about receiving this medicine, speak to your doctor, nurse or pharmacist.

 For more information, see Section 1.
-Why am I using Sevorane? in the full CMI.
+Why am I receiving INFLUVAC TETRA? in the full CMI.

-Talk to your doctor before you receive this medicine if he/she is not aware that you have any other medical conditions, take any other medicines, or are pregnant or plan to become pregnant or are breastfeeding.
+Talk to your doctor, nurse or pharmacist if you have any other medical conditions, take any other medicines, or are pregnant or plan to become pregnant or are breastfeeding.

 For more information, see Section 2.
-What should I know before I use Sevorane? in the full CMI.
+What should I know before I receive INFLUVAC TETRA? in the full CMI.

-Some medicines may interfere with Sevorane and affect how it works, or Sevorane may interfere with other medicines and affect how they work.
+Some medicines may interfere with INFLUVAC TETRA and affect how it works.

 More information can be found in Section 4.
-How is Sevorane given? in the full CMI.
+How is INFLUVAC TETRA given? in the full CMI.

 Driving or using machines

 For more information, see Section 5.
-What should I know while using Sevorane? in the full CMI.
+What should I know after receiving INFLUVAC TETRA? in the full CMI.

 For more information, including what to do if you have any side effects, see Section 6.
 Are there any side effects? in the full CMI.